ot/succinct/README.md

 succinct
 ========

-This repository contains the implementation of some data structures.
-I wrote this code during my Ph.D. for my own experiments, so it is mostly undocumented and uncommented, and probably generally unclear.
+This library contains the implementation of some succinct data structures.
+It is rather undocumented now, but better documentation is under way.
+On the other hand, the code is quite extensively unit-tested.

-The "library" was part of the [semi_index](https://github.com/ot/semi_index) project and has been factored out.
-It is meant to be included as a git submodule in other projects and then included as a CMake subdirectory.
+The library is meant to be imported as a git submodule in other projects and then included as a CMake subdirectory.
 See the unit tests, and the [semi_index](https://github.com/ot/semi_index) and [path_decomposed_tries](https://github.com/ot/path_decomposed_tries)